Logo developed by Tony Sahara for the ROSES TO MISSIONS action

 Without a doubt, the most dangerous weapons in the world are nuclear weapons.
 Due to long-lived radioactive contamination, nuclear weapons also poison the land and water for generations to come, increasing the risk of cancer and genetic mutation for all living beings.
 Not only do they cause overwhelming, unimaginable devastation but recent scientific research reaffirms the concept of “nuclear winter,” finding that even a “limited” nuclear war could cause a global famine.

-At our successful hearing over a year ago, NYCAN activists and allies generated over 400 pages of written testimony and 60 in person testimonies.
-Transcripts can be found under attachment #6 on the New York City Council website.
+NYCAN activists and allies have generated over 400 pages of written testimony and 60 in person testimonies.
+This can be a good place to start!
 Click here to find NYCAN’s evidence document, prepared for the January 2020 hearing at City Council.
 The body of evidence includes:

 • research on nuclear weapons;